Skip to content

 But that’s the trap most people are living in.
 Wake up, work, stress, repeat.
 Hustle, survive, cope, sleep.
 And they call it normal because everyone else is doing it too.
 Meanwhile life is passing them by.
 Work is taking their life and using it, and they don’t even realize what it stole until years are gone.
 Don’t let that happen to you.
 Don’t let your job own your best years.
 Don’t let your fear of money keep you from living.
 Don’t let the system train you to accept a life that’s smaller than what you were meant to experience.

-Some people want to build a business, create art, coach, lead, or mentor.
+Some people want to travel, some people want to build a business, create art, coach, lead, or mentor.
 Some people want to spend more time with their kids while they’re still kids.
 Some people want to take care of their body and their health and not live in constant exhaustion.
 Some people want to fall in love for real—not this version of love where you’re just two tired people surviving side by side.
 Not the love where you work, come home, recover, go to sleep, then do it again.
 I’m talking about true love—the kind where you have the time to deepen your connection, the space to be present, the capacity to see the world together, to experience life together, to build trust and intimacy in a way that nobody else can replace.
 That kind of love requires time.
 It requires energy.
 It requires a life that isn’t constantly drained.

 And that’s what financial freedom is for.

-Not to stop living—but to finally live.
+Not to stop living, but to finally live.

 So I just wanted to get out here and speak to that.
 To let it out.
 To say it clearly: the goal isn’t to retire from work.
 The goal is to retire from coercion.
 The goal is to build a life where your money serves your time.
 Where your work becomes choice.
 Where your purpose isn’t interrupted by survival.
-Where you can give your gifts to the world freely—because you’re finally free enough to do it.
+Where you can give your gifts to the world freely; because you’re finally free enough to do it.

 That’s the mission.
 That’s the work.
 And that’s why I’m here.